An antique figurine of a 17th century soldier with a halberd and a sword - engraving

 Description

-17th-century soldier figure with halberd and sword, an engraving by Jacob de Gheyn, representing an important example of late Mannerist printmaking.
-De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe marked by conflicts and wars.
+A 17th-century figure of a soldier with a halberd and sword, an engraving by Jacob de Gheyn, representing an important example of late Mannerist printmaking.
+De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

-The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The engravings included in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the evolution of tactical and military practices after the Union of Utrecht in 1579.
+The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen,” a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
+The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution following the Union of Utrecht in 1579.

-The central figure of the work, a warrior with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, transformed the battlefield landscape in Europe.
+The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures such as Maurice of Nassau, transformed the battlefield landscape in Europe.

 The sheet measures mm.
-355 x 230, on Varta paper with a watermark, in good condition, housed in an ivory-colored cardboard case.
+355 x 230, printed on Varta paper with a watermark, in good condition, housed in an ivory-colored cardboard box.

-Many styles distinguish antique furniture, but a few are particularly notable.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few of the most important can be distinguished.
+Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles blend into pseudo-classicism, Renaissance, and Baroque.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and worth noting.
-Baroque, whose name derives from the Portuguese “barocco” meaning an irregularly developed pearl, was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, deriving from the Portuguese “barocco”—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style has influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using dark stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, using dark stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of vintage antique furniture is originality.
-This is ultimately crucial from the customer's perspective, as the market is flooded with many counterfeits.
-Luxury Products provides a certificate confirming the product's compliance with its description and photographs.
-We have art appraisers, historians, and experts from around the world at your disposal.
+This is ultimately crucial from the customer's perspective, as the market is flooded with many forgeries.
+Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details